RMS-106 Hi-Zack

 Shield

-Aside from the beam sabre, the Hi-Zack was equipped with a shield on its right shoulder as a standard fixed armament.
-The shield provided protection againt melee and projectile attacks.
+The Hi-Zack mounted a shield on its right shoulder as standard fixed armament.
+This provided protection against both melee and projectile attacks.
+The shield could also store spare E-caps for the beam rifle.

 Known pilots